 That was more than two years ago.
 Since then, great people have released greater tools, and I can write more confidently about colors.
 It’s time for an update!
+This time on the Datawrapper blog instead of my personal blog.
 I tried to stay as close to the original post as possible and just update screenshots and improve explanations.
 Here we go.

 Edit August 2019: I added some new tools and changed the structure slightly.
 I also added a table of contents, so you can just jump to interesting parts:

 - Distinctive colors: Copy from others

 - Distinctive colors: Create them yourself

 - Fuuuuuuun with colors

 First, watch this video about why color decisions are important and how to mix colors.
 There are two main aspects to the importance of color: (a) Color lets you set the mood and (b) you can use color to guide the viewer’s eye and draw attention to particular features.
 Color enables you to tell a story.